-During the nine-months ended November 30, 2009, \$19,312 in option expense was recorded because the Company records the expense semi-annually from the grant date.
-As of November 30, 2009, there was approximately \$20,000 of total unrecognized compensation cost related to unvested options.
-That cost is expected to be recognized within the next year.
+During the nine-months ended November 30, 2010, \$12,511 of expense was recorded because the Company records the expense semi-annually from the grant date.
+As of November 30, 2010, there was no unrecognized compensation cost related to unvested options.